Plastic Surgery for Forehead Osteoma Removal

 Forehead Osteoma Removal Plastic Surgery

 While osteoma removal could be performed by most surgeons, plastic surgeons are usually the best option for forehead osteomas.
-Since the growth is on the face, most people want to avoid scars that can impact their appearance.
-Plastic surgeons can minimize the appearance of incisions and scars to remove the growth.
-However, there are four different types of forehead osteoma removal surgeries that are used by plastic surgeons.
+Since the growth is on the face, most people want to avoid scars that are visible and can impact their appearance.
+Plastic surgeons can minimize the appearance of scars associated with surgery.
+There are four different types of forehead osteoma removal surgery:

 - Direct Osteoma Removal